learnk8s/learnk8s.io/_blog/why-kube/index.md

 However, the cash wasted on operating systems is only the tip of the iceberg.

-## You're also wasting A LOT of money on resource efficiency
+## You're also wasting A LOT of money on resource utilisation

 You have probably realised that when you break your service in smaller components each of them comes with different resource requirements.